aspnet/Blazor.Docs/docs/host-and-deploy/index.md

 **Public hosting with Windows Server operating systems**

 > [!NOTE]
 > When working with an Azure VM, open either or both HTTP (80) and HTTPS (443) ports to allow HTTP/HTTPS traffic to the VM.
-In the Azure portal, use the VM's **SETTINGS** > **Networking** > **Add inbound port rule** to open ports. to For more information, see [How to open ports to a virtual machine with the Azure portal](https://docs.microsoft.com/azure/virtual-machines/windows/nsg-quickstart-portal).
+In the Azure portal, use the VM's **SETTINGS** > **Networking** > **Add inbound port rule** to open ports.
+For more information, see [How to open ports to a virtual machine with the Azure portal](https://docs.microsoft.com/azure/virtual-machines/windows/nsg-quickstart-portal).

 1. Use the **Add Roles and Features** wizard from the **Manage** menu or select the **Add Roles and Features** link in **Server Manager** to enable the **Web Server (IIS)** server role.
 In the **Server Roles** step, check the box for **Web Server (IIS)**.
 1. After the **Features** step, the **Role services** step loads for Web Server (IIS).
 Accept the default role services provided.
 The default role services include **Web Server** > **Common HTTP Features** > **Static Content** and **Web Server** > **Performance** > **Static Content Compression**.